Your New Kitten

 If they are playing by a closed door with your cats on the other side, then this will help them to quickly learn that there are other animals in the house.

 After a while, integrate both or all cats within the same space so they have a chance to see and play with one another.
-If they display positive behaviour, then it won’t take long for them to mix comfortably with other cats.
+If they display positive behavior, then it won’t take long for them to mix comfortably with other cats.

 Roaming In the Outside World